I hope you learn what not to do when traveling so you don’t make these same mistakes yourself!

-I’ve recently decided that when traveling longer term, each week I need at least one day to chillllllll and read a book, journal, wander aimlessly, etc. Or else I’ll end up as the unhappiest of clams, and end up snapping at my travel buddies or not enjoying an outing as much as I could have.
+NOT RELAXING ENOUGHI’ve recently decided that when traveling longer term, each week I need at least one day to chillllllll and read a book, write in my travel journal, wander aimlessly, etc. Or else I’ll end up as the unhappiest of clams, and end up snapping at my travel buddies or not enjoying an outing as much as I could have.

 I’ve probably (definitely) made a million other mistakes, but these are my biggest ones…Travel happy my friends!